Connecting students with First Nations people since 2011

 • Group sizes are 20-27 pax, schools often choose to bring multiple groups and up to a whole grade traveling at the same time

-• Tailor an itinerary suited to your goals and subject areas, in line with the Australian Curriculum
+• Tailor an itinerary suited to your goals and subject areas, in line with the Australian Curriculum.
+Request Red Curriculum here.

 • Remote Australia programs operate from March-November